nahiluhmot/cl-parallel/readme.md

 cl-parallel is an API for Common Lisp that's designed to make parallelism easy.
 It uses [bordeaux-threads][bt], and should work on most systems on which threads are enabled.
-That being said, I've only tested it with sbcl on Fedora Linux and OSX.
+That being said, I've only tested it with [SBCL][sbcl] on Fedora Linux and OSX.

 ##Installation (requires quicklisp)##